REPAIR works are still occurring across South Gippsland following the June storm event.

 The roads which had experienced the most significant damage and will likely take a longer time to repair are Turtons Creek Road, Toora Gunyah Road and Devils Pinch Road.

 The storms caused an estimated $17m damage to the region but the cost of the repairs is reimbursable through the Commonwealth Disaster Recovery Funding Arrangements.

 If you, or someone you know, still requires support following the June storm event, the Storm and Flood Hotline coordinated by Bushfire Recovery Victoria is available.

 The hotline helps to connect people with required support services and can be reached on 1800 560 760.
-Additional assistance is also available for local businesses that may have been impacted, via the Small Business Mentoring Service (SBMS).
-The SMBS provides free one-on-one business mentoring and can be booked via: https://www.sbms.org.au/events/view/1882/South_Gippsland_Small_Business_Clinic
+Additional assistance is also available via the Small Business Mentoring Service (SBMS) for local businesses that may have been impacted.
+The SMBS provides free one-on-one business mentoring and can be booked at bit.ly/3tiZaBS.

-The positions are funded through the Victorian Government’s Council Support Fund and will be for 12 months’ duration.
+The 12-month positions are funded through the state government’s Council Support Fund.